infiniblock/crypto_benchmark/README.md

 # Conclusion

 As the results show, we will use the **ED25519** as Infiniblock sign/verify algorithm, use the **SHA3** as the hash algorithm.

+As to compress, since current compress algorithm are uesless to signature, which is the main part of the transaction, do we really need compress?

+The answer is NO!